Faculty & Staff Directory

 Heian and medieval Japanese literature and culture

 Professional Publications & Contributions

-Terry Kawashima earned her B.A. from Cornell University in Asian Studies and Art History, an M.A. from Harvard University in Regional Studies – East Asia, and a PhD from Harvard University in premodern Japanese literature from the Department of East Asian Languages and Civilizations.
+Terry Kawashima earned her BA from Cornell University in Asian Studies and Art History, an M.A. from Harvard University in Regional Studies – East Asia, and a PhD from Harvard University in premodern Japanese literature from the Department of East Asian Languages and Civilizations.
 She specializes in literature and culture of the Heian and medieval periods in Japan (800-1500), with a particular interest in how texts envision and contribute to the construction of authority, legitimacy, and power in social, political, religious, and gendered arenas.
-She is the author of two books (links above): Writing Margins: The Textual Construction of Gender in Heian and Kamakura Japan, about gendered discourses of marginalization in poetry and prose, and Itineraries of Power: Texts and Traversals in Heian and Medieval Japan, about narrative strategies of movement, such as representations of exile and divine travel.
-She is currently working on a project on tropes of rebirth in premodern and modern Japan; her recent article, “Transmigration and Metaphor in Hamamatsu Chūnagon monogatari,” is part of this project.
+She is the author of two books: Writing Margins: The Textual Construction of Gender in Heian and Kamakura Japan, about gendered discourses of marginalization in poetry and prose, and Itineraries of Power: Texts and Traversals in Heian and Medieval Japan, about narrative strategies of movement, such as representations of exile and divine travel.
+She is currently working on a project on tropes of rebirth in premodern and modern Japan; her article, “Transmigration and Metaphor in Hamamatsu Chūnagon monogatari,” is part of this project.

-Since arriving at UMass Boston, she has served as Director of the Asian Studies Program, and then as Chair of the Asian Studies Department.
+Since arriving at UMass Boston, she has served as Director of the Asian Studies Program, and then Chair of the Asian Studies Department.